m3tac0de/home-assistant-sofabaton-x1s/docs/networking.md

 ### Connect flow

 1. **CALL_ME over UDP**: Home Assistant sends a short "call me" packet to the hub's advertised UDP port (usually `8102`).
 2. **TCP connect-back**: The hub opens a TCP session back to Home Assistant on the proxy's listen port.
-The integration tries up to 32 sequential TCP ports starting from the configured base port, so multiple hubs can coexist without clashes.
+The integration tries up to 32 sequential TCP ports starting from the configured base port (8200 by default), so multiple hubs can coexist without clashes.

 ### Optional / Wifi Commands